acidb/mobiscroll-docs/docs/jquery/_auto-generated/eventcalendar/methods.md

 Navigates to the specified date on the calendar.

+Parameters:
+ - date - Date to navigate to.

 ### navigateToEvent {#method-navigateToEvent}

 (event: MbscCalendarEvent) => void

 Navigates to the specified event on the calendar.

+Parameters:
+ - event - The event object.
+The `id`, `start` and `resource` (in case if resources are used in timeline or schedule views) properties must be present in the object.

 ### render {#method-render}

 () => any

 ### setOptions {#method-setOptions}

 (opt: MbscEventcalendarOptions) => void